aarandomhacker/InNumerator/README.md

-# UserVooDoo
+# InNumerator

-Scrapes employees for a company from linkedin, cleans up and mangles the names into email addresses with the specified domain.
-Includes OWA password spraying functionality for the created user list.
+Scrapes employees for a company from LinkedIn.

-An issue has been found when running from MacOS where python certificates are not trusted.
-To fix this, navigate to the python install folder and run the "Install Certificates.command" file.
-(Defaults to Applications -> Python3.# -> Install Certificates.command)
+The script can mangle the output to what fits your needs.
+Currently there are 3 options, ***First.Last*, *F.Last*, and *First.L***.
+The script cleans up the output, removing special characters and other things that people put in their LinkedIn.
+Output can be in 2 formats, just the username or with a domain name, creating a list of email addresses.

 # Options
 | Option | Required | Description |